 In the upcoming weeks, I tried to keep life as normal as possible (this is the denial stage), I went to work the next day?!
 But given I had appointments and a shop to open I did not really have a choice, i didn’t want to let anyone down and wanted to keep busy.
 I had a son who was 3 and a family to withhold, I had been brought up to withstand battles, I had to keep it up.
 But every night I saw Bryan and every night it brought me pain, I replayed it over and over, he shed one tear and I will never forget that sadness that got a hold of him.
 I was wondering what I could have done differently, noticing the signs, seeing them so clearly now, but I did not have the knowledge on how to act upon them.
 I did not for a second ever believe he would take his life.
 I did not think he would leave us let alone Luca… but he did.
 I know that if I would have known what I know today I could have saved him, I would of.
 Forever will he be imprinted in my mind.
 SAPUK’s core.

-The months after Bryan passed the pillars started to decrease slowly, I had to close my shop because I couldn’t focus enough to keep up with demand of clientele, my relationship quickly broke down because we became subconsciously caged with the huge amount of pressure to withstand the storms of what had become, I clung with desperation to these falling pillars, and what became of me was a fraction of who I was, I became so depressed that I put myself in hospital numerous times, my anxiety of death was constantly in my head, i broke down so often, i was very tired.
+The weeks after Bryan passed the pillars started to decrease slowly but quickly, I had to close my shop because I couldn’t focus enough to keep up with demand of clientele, my relationship quickly broke down because we became subconsciously caged with the huge amount of pressure to withstand the storms of what had become, I clung with desperation to these falling pillars, and what became of me because of this was a fraction of who I was, I became so depressed that I put myself in hospital numerous times, my anxiety of death was constantly in my head, i broke down so often, i was very tired, I had nothing left internally.
 My head was chaotic, I did not know what to do, I did not know how to vent this pain, I had nowhere to turn, i had to go back to the house where it happened, as i had to empty it and that was really tough too – I kept everything inside, but this is how I always have and will heal.
-I regenerate in darkness and silence, sleeping most of it away, but I did not get much of that with having a child, so recovery was slow.
+I always regenerate in darkness and silence, sleeping most of it away, but I did not get much of that with having a child, so recovery was slow.
 I think that when your mind is mentally challenged, and it does not get a rest it can send all sorts of negative signals throughout the body.

 I started to read quotes, and sharing them to SAPUK, daily as I cleansed and tried to heal.
 SAPUK was formed on the foundations of my pain,136 nights it took me to stop replaying the events of 4th september, I did not sleep well within these periods and began to hallucinate as darkness started to take its toll.
 I could not focus on anything else; my mind did not understand so I had to subconsciously focus on it to be able to figure it out and then with time it would pass.
 I put all my time into building the foundations of myself again and thus created SAPUK.
 Over time and as the years have passed, I would say I have majority healed, but I will never forget as it is such a demanding memory – and reliving it will always break my heart.